 Use compost and compost tea

-It is said that it takes 300 years to get natures biological circle up and running in a natural forest.
-With permaculture, we also build natures biological circle or something similar, but it can be done in 20 to 30 years.
-But to that, we need to produce compost and compost tea, use rapidly growing support plants and ground cover, along with a wide range of other interventions can facilitate the succession process.
+It is said that it takes 300 years to get natures biological cycle up and running in a natural forest.
+With permaculture, we also build natures biological cycle or something similar, but it can be done in 20 to 30 years.
+But to that, we need to produce compost and compost tea, use rapidly growing support plants and ground cover, along with a wide range of other interventions can facilitate the faster succession process.

 Use all soil layers